mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-12-factor.md

 ### 1.7 Port Binding

 To ease the scaling and running of the same app in different environments, the app should be self-contained (meaning, where it listens for client requests should be configurable).
-Mendix apps can be configured in this way, enabling the underlying PaaS (for example, Cloud Foundry) to easily scale the number of containers hosting your app.
+Mendix apps can be configured in this way, enabling the underlying platform-as-a-service (PaaS)—for example, Cloud Foundry—to easily scale the number of containers hosting your app.

 ### 1.8 Concurrency

 Mendix uses a combination of Java threads and processes to scale to the demand of your end-users.
-The Twelve-Factor Methodology stresses the need to scale via processes; otherwise, you will be limited in your scaling requirements to the maximum of what one Java virtual machine (JVM) can support (vertical scaling).
+The Twelve-Factor App methodology stresses the need to scale via processes; otherwise, you will be limited in your scaling requirements to the maximum of what one Java virtual machine (JVM) can support (vertical scaling).
 By also supporting process scaling, extra resources can always easily be added (horizontal scaling).

 ### 1.9 Disposability